hanabi/hanabi.github.io/misc/Convention_Questions.md

 - Use "r[3]" to indicate that a card is a red 3 but has a number 3 clue on it.
 - If using a replay, then use the names of the players in the replay.
 - If using a hypothetical, always use the characters of Alice, Bob, Cathy, Donald, and Emily.
 (Alice should always be the player who performs the first action.)

-### 3) State the Convention Level

-- You **must** include a convention level with your question (even if you think it is obvious).
-- Use the level that the players of the game were playing with or the level relating to the convention that you are asking about.

 ### 4) Attempt to Answer Your Own Question (and Provide a Detailed Explanation)